eZmaxinc/eZmax-SDK-go/docs/EzsignfoldersignerassociationRequestCompound.md

 ### NewEzsignfoldersignerassociationRequestCompound

-`func NewEzsignfoldersignerassociationRequestCompound(fkiEzsignfolderID int32, ) *EzsignfoldersignerassociationRequestCompound`
+`func NewEzsignfoldersignerassociationRequestCompound(objEzsignsigner EzsignsignerRequestCompound, fkiEzsignfolderID int32, ) *EzsignfoldersignerassociationRequestCompound`

 NewEzsignfoldersignerassociationRequestCompound instantiates a new EzsignfoldersignerassociationRequestCompound object This constructor will assign default values to properties that have it defined,